Student Spotlight: Kerensa Schwarz

-"I thought I was too old to start, but there are so many other adults taking the same classes that it made me very comfortable," she said.
-"Many of these adults also have the same goals as myself.
-By offering so many evening classes, COD is the only reason I am able to take the classes I can as I can pick certain days and certain times."
+“I thought I was too old to start, but there were so many other adults taking the same classes that it made me very comfortable,” she said.
+“Many of these adults also had the same goals as myself.
+By offering so many evening classes, COD was the only reason I was able to take the classes I could as I could pick certain days and certain times.”

 She’s also thankful to the College of DuPage Foundation.
 Even though COD is affordable, she was grateful to receive three scholarships: the Elaine Ward Textbook Scholarship, the COD Foundation Textbook Scholarship and the Returning Adult Scholarship, totaling $2,650.